Gardeners worldwide are always looking for the newest, flashiest, most amazing plant to add to their collection.

 A reliable and easily maintainable foundation for your garden is a few evergreen shrubs away, so let’s cut to the chase and start talking shrubbery!

 Here’s what we’ll cover:

 Wait, What Is a Shrub?

-Good question, and an astute observation!
+Good question!
 Unfortunately for everybody, the standard definition of a shrub is, “a woody plant smaller than a tree with multiple stems near the ground.”
 That leaves a lot to be explained!

 Let’s skip all of that and assemble our very own idea of what constitutes an evergreen shrub:

 - Multiple stems growing from the same point in the ground

 - Has year-round foliage

 Our list of the best evergreen shrubs covers a wide range of USDA Hardiness Zones.